rdk/p2rank/misc/tutorials/training-tutorial.md

 * `-cache_datasets <bool>`: keep datasets (structures and SAS points) in memory between crossval/traineval iterations.
    For single-pass training (`-loop 1`) it does not make sense to keep it on.
-   Turn off when evaluating the model on huge datasets that won't fit to memory (e.g. whole PDB).
+   Turn off when evaluating the model on huge datasets that won't fit to memory (e.g. the whole PDB).
-   When switched off it will leave more memory for RF at the cost of needing to parse all structure files (PDBs) again.
+   When switched off, it will leave more memory for RF at the cost of needing to parse all pdb files again.

 Additional notes:
 * Subsampling and supersampling influence the size of training vector dataset and required memory (see _Dealing with class imbalances_).